 About These Pig Ear Recalls

-All of these pig ear recalls come on the heels of a U.S. Food and Drug Administration (FDA) advisory on July 3, 2019, warning consumers of the potential for bulk pig ears like these to be contaminated with salmonella.
+All of these pig ear recalls followed a U.S. Food and Drug Administration (FDA) advisory on July 3, 2019, warning consumers of the potential for bulk pig ears like these to be contaminated with salmonella.

-The FDA is working alongside the Centers for Disease Control and Prevention (CDC) to investigate dozens of cases of human-contracted salmonella, including hospitalizations.
-They suspect these cases may be connected to contaminated pig ears.
+For several months during 2019, the FDA worked alongside the Centers for Disease Control and Prevention (CDC) to investigate dozens of cases of human-contracted salmonella, including hospitalizations.
+They suspected those cases may be connected to contaminated pig ears.

 According to the CDC, about 88% of sick people “reported contact with a dog before getting sick,” and about 70% “reported contact with pig ear dog treats or with dogs who were fed pig ear dog treats.”

-The FDA says it’s reaching out to “impacted firms to remove these pig ears from the marketplace and identify other places where they may have been distributed.”
+The FDA said it was reaching out to “impacted firms to remove these pig ears from the marketplace and identify other places where they may have been distributed.”

-Consumers Advised to Avoid ALL Pig Ear Treats
+Consumers Were Told to Avoid Pig Ear Treats